johnnywycliffe/RaceDotNet/README.md

 - After a race in concluded, Scoreboards are generated and can be saved for future record.

 ## Project Status
-As of 2020-3-17, hardware has been ordered for two test units.
+As of 2020-4-11, hardware has been ordered for two test units.
 See Checklist.md for more details.

-As of 2020-3-20, software is veing defined in pseudocode
+As of 2020-4-11, software is sketched out and currently being roughed together.

 ## Future considerations
 - Once prototyping is done, a custom PCB could be printed an manufactured to allow for smaller form factor and reduced price.